Tambralinga: 1002–1010 Tambralinga–Ankorian–Lavo Wars

-1025–1026 Tambralinga/Srivijiya–Ankorian/Chola Wars
+1025–1026 Tambralinga/Srivijiya–Angkorian/Chola Wars

-Map of the Chola empire after Rajendra I's South-east Asian campaign.
+Map of the Chola empire after Rajendra I's Southeast Asian campaign.

-After Suryavarman I overthrew Jayavirahvarman from the Angkor throne in 1010.
-He was enthroned as the Angkor's Suryavarman I. Three year later, he devastated the Lavo which was ruled by Tambralinga's prince Kambojaraja.
+Suryavarman I overthrew Jayavirahvarman from the Angkor throne in 1010.
+Three year later, he devastated Lavo which was ruled by Tambralinga's prince Kambojaraja.
+The campaign is recorded in the Khmer inscription K.1198, dated 1014, which describes Lavapura as reduced to jungle and its western districts as abandoned, and charges the general Lakṣmīpativarman with restoring and repopulating them.
 He then requested aid from Emperor Rajendra Chola I of the Chola dynasty against Tambralinga.
-After learning of Suryavarman's alliance with Rajendra Chola, the Tambralinga kingdom requested aid from the Srivijaya king, Sangrama Vijayatunggavarman.
+After learning of Suryavarman's alliance with Rajendra Chola, Tambralinga requested aid from the Srivijaya king, Sangrama Vijayatunggavarman.
 This eventually led to the Chola Empire coming into conflict with Srivijaya.
 The conflict ended with a victory for the Chola and heavy losses for Tambralinga and Srivijaya with the capture of Sangrama Vijayatunggavarman in the Chola raid in 1025.

-After the fall of Srivijava, the Cholas continued a series of raids and conquests against parts of Sumatra and the Malay Peninsula for the next 20 years.
-The expedition of Rajendra Chola I had such a lasting impression on the Malay people of the period that his name is even mentioned (as Raja Chulan) in the Malay Annals.
-However, the Chola Empire did not establish its direct rule over South-East Asia though they might have levied a periodic tribute.
+Following the Chola naval campaign against Srivijaya in 1025, the Cholas conducted further expeditions against ports in Sumatra and the Malay Peninsula.
+In some recensions of the Malay Annals, a figure known as Raja Chulan appears and is sometimes identified by modern scholars with Rajendra Chola I. However, the Malay Annals were compiled several centuries after the events they describe, and the Chola Empire did not establish direct rule over Southeast Asia though they might have levied a periodic tribute.

-1247–1270 Tambralinga–Sri Lanka Wars
+1247–1270 Tambralinga–Dambadeniya Wars

 According to the inscription No. 24 found at Hua-wieng temple in Chaiya near Nakhon Si Thammarat, the ruler of Tambralinga named Chandrabhanu Sridhamaraja was the king of Padmavamsa (Lotus dynasty).
-He began to reign in 1230, he had the Phra Borommathat (chedi in Nakhon Si Thammarat, from Sanskrit dhatu - element, component, or relic + garbha - storehouse or repository) reparation and celebration in the same year.
+He began his reign in 1230, he had the Phra Borommathat (chedi in Nakhon Si Thammarat, from Sanskrit dhatu - element, component, or relic + garbha - storehouse or repository) reparation and celebration in the same year.
 Chandrabhanu Sridhamaraja brought Tambralinga to the pinnacle of its power in the mid-13th century.
 From the Sri Lankan and Tamil materials, records, and sources, Chandrabhanu was a Savakan king from Tambralinga who had invaded Sri Lanka in 1247.
 His navy launched an assault on the southern part of the island but was defeated by the Sri Lankan king.